-Using essential oils for skin care is a natural way to avoid the possibly toxic ingredients in many commercial skin care products.
+Using skin care essential oils is a natural way to avoid the possibly toxic ingredients in many commercial skin care products.
 Essential oils may have the following effects:

-First, let's look at the structure of the skin, followed by precautions for using skin care essential oils, and then get into specific suggestions for different skin types.
+First, let's look at the structure of the skin, followed by precautions for using essential oils, and then get into specific suggestions for different skin types.

 Skin is your body's largest organ, making up 16 to 20 percent of your body weight.
 The skin has three structural layers: epidermis, dermis, and subcutis (also called subcutaneous fatty tissue).